TDCP Finalizes Thal Desert Jeep Rally’s Preparations - UrduPoint

 TDCP Finalizes Thal Desert Jeep Rally’s Preparations

-Talking to APP here on Tuesday, a TDCP official said that the rally would attract over 100 male and female drivers across the country.
+Talking to APP, a TDCP official said that the rally would attract over 100 male and female drivers across the country.

-The advisory had already been issued to drivers to facilitate them, he added.
+The advisory had already been issued the drivers to facilitate them, he added.

-The administration was utilizing all possible resources to ensure the success of the rally.

-All stakeholders were working together to make the event a memorable experience for participants and spectators alike, he said.
+He said the administration was utilizing all possible resources to ensure the success of the rally, adding that all stakeholders were working together to make the event a memorable experience for participants and spectators.

 He said that the rally would feature a qualifying round and races in 11 categories, including a stock category race, women's categories, and a bike race.
 Cultural fair and other programs would also be part of the event, he added.